Bo Renshaw, MSPT, ATCOwner

 In her free time Kathy knits, sews, quilts, reads, and spends time with her family, husband Michael and three children, Michael, Melissa and Christina.

-- DPT – Doctor of Physical Therapy, Arkansas State University, Jonesboro, AR 2017
+- DPT - Doctor of Physical Therapy, University of Central Arkansas, Conway, AR 2019

 - LICENSURE - Arkansas